Scikit-learn

 Scikit-learn shines when it’s integrated into a broader Pythonic workflow:

-• Jupyter Notebooks: Combine code, output, and explanation in one place—ideal for iterative modeling and team reviews.
+• Jupyter Notebooks: Combine code, output, and explanation in one place.
+It's ideal for iterative modeling and team reviews.

-• Pandas Integration: Pass DataFrames directly to models or transformers—no need to reshape arrays manually.
+• Pandas Integration: Pass DataFrames directly to models or transformers with no need to reshape arrays manually.

 • Pipelines: Automate your full process from raw data to predictions.
 Pipelines ensure consistent transformations during both training and inference.